All About Aurora Postage Stamp Trains

 Incidentally, the narration was taken almost word for word from the text in the December 1967 Boys' Life ad.

-Aurora published four catalogs: 1967, two versions in 1968, and 1969.
+Aurora published six catalogs: one in 1967, two in 1968, and three in 1969.
 But they don't tell the whole story; Aurora sold some products that didn't appear in Minitrix catalogs; Trix sold some North American products that didn't appear in Aurora's catalogs; and Aurora sold some products that didn't appear in their own catalogs.
 It's quite the challenge trying to sort it all out.
-Click a cover to view the entire catalog:
+Click a cover to view the entire catalog.

-The pages that follow are more than just tables of products and catalog numbers; each page is crammed with information, trivia and ephemera.
+The chapters that follow are more than just tables of products and catalog numbers; each page is crammed with information, trivia and other ephemera.